El-Edwa/app-monorepo/README.md

-# A monorepo for a twitter clone project built on a microservices architecture
+# A monorepo for a Twitter clone project built on a microservices architecture

 ## Setup
 1- Clone the repo: `git clone https://github.com/El-Edwa/app-monorepo.git`\
-2- Navigate to services (e.g., `cd services/`)\
-3- Follow service-specific instructions.
+2- Make sure that you have `docker` and `docker-compose` installed on your system.\
+3- Run the command `docker-compose up` in the base directory of the repository (where `docker-compose.yaml` is).\
+4- Access the application at `localhost:3000`.

+## Development
+Keep in mind that each service and the front-end must have a:\
+1- Dockerfile\
+2- Dependency file (e.g. `requirements.txt` or `package.json`)\
+3- `src` directory containing the source code

+When working on a service, you must create a branch according to the **Git Branching Strategy** below (e.g. `service/<service-name>`), where you will commit your work to.

+A branch protection rule requiring pull requests before merging into `main` has been set up, although it can be overridden for now if necessary.

+Once the CI/CD pipeline is set up, the override for branch protection will be removed.

-## Git Branching Strategy
+### Git Branching Strategy

-### Service-Level Branches (Long-lived)
+#### Backend-specific: Service-Level Branches (Long-lived)

-Create dedicated branches for each microservice:
+Use dedicated branches for each microservice:

 ```bash
 git checkout -b service/user-service